Table of Contents

 4) The Adult – Stage 4:

-The most prominent and known stage to human beings is the adult stage when the Chrysalis breaks out of the vessel with colorful scaly wings.
-At first these scaly wings are folded against the body of the butterfly because of its brittle nature.
+The most prominent stage known to human beings is the adult stage when the Chrysalis breaks out of the vessel with colourful scaly wings.
+At first, these scaly wings are folded against the body of the butterfly because of its brittle nature.
 Once it pumps blood into the wing the butterfly flies in search of food and other butterflies to mate with.
 After the mating is completed, the female butterfly lays eggs on a leaf or flat surface and the whole cycle begins all over again.

-Butterflies are cold blooded insects that require external temperatures to create body temperature.
-In extreme cold temperatures, the butterfly spreads its wings on a leaf, pile of mud or rocks to acquire sufficient body heat.
+Butterflies are cold-blooded insects that require external temperatures to create body temperature.
+In extremely cold temperatures, the butterfly spreads its wings on a leaf, pile of mud or rocks to acquire sufficient body heat.

 To find out more about butterflies and other insects, register by BYJU’S Biology.